helloamanraj/ankit_youtube_sql/ques_12_Recursive CTE.md

 order by product_id

 ```
-Another Solution without the use of recursive function
+Another Solution without the use of recursion

 ```sql